BigZucc420/Razr5G-Foldable-Device-Fixes/README.md

 - the cli display is lacking many System UI tweaks to make it usable
 - foldable support is a new feature of Android, so this tweak may stop working with any update
 - this is not the same configuration used on the stock firmware
-- you will need to install my Xposed module to prevent the system from crashing on close (link soon)
+- you will need to install this Xposed module to prevent the system from crashing when the lid is closed: https://github.com/BigZucc41/Razr5G-Cli-Lid-Functions
 - you will need to install this magisk module to fix the touch screen: https://github.com/BigZucc41/Razr5G-Synaptics-Touchscreen-Device-Associations

 Sources: